Lechenaultia: Description

 Plants in the genus Lechenaultia are glabrous shrubs or herbs with spreading branches, linear or cylindrical leaves, the leaves sometimes reduced to scales.
 The flowers are more or less sessile with five sepals that are free from each other, and five glabrous blue, white or yellow and red petals.
 The petals are glabrous, the two at the back of the flower shorter with narrow wings near the tip, and the lower three longer with broad wings.
 The fruit is a cylindrical capsule with four valves.

 Taxonomy

 The genus Lechenaultia was first formally described in 1810 by Robert Brown in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 The genus name honours Jean Baptiste Leschenault de la Tour, the botanist attached to the Baudin expedition to Australia.
 Brown had met Leschenault and assumed to spell his name the French way without the 's', however, George Bentham introduced the German spelling with the 's' and subsequent writers followed suit as the name was written Leschenaultia, but reverted to Robert Brown's spelling in the 1950s.

 The type species is Lechenaultia formosa.

 Distribution and habitat

 The majority of Lechenaultia species occur in the south-west of Western Australia and most of these occur in shrubland.
 Lechenaultia biloba grows in forests, and inland species occur in open grassland or woodland.
-All species grow in well-drained, sandy soil, apart from L. expansa that grows in permanently wet soil.
+Some species particularly adapted to arid conditions extend across central Australia as far as inland New South Wales, while L. filiformis is found across northern Australia to New Guinea.
+All species grow in well-drained, sandy soil apart from L. expansa, which grows in permanently wet soil.